Battery Fire Testing

 Since their utilization has increased rapidly in recent years, fires with batteries have become one of the major concerns in the fire safety industry.
-Battery packs are currently used in a number of vehicle types, varying from hover boards to delivery trucks.
+Battery packs are currently used in a number of vehicle types, varying from hoverboards to delivery trucks.
 At the same time, technologies such as Lithium-Ion based batteries have been noticed to be challenging from the fire safety point of view.
-This refers to burning characteristics and combustion products as well as the effect on firefighting technologies and manual firefighting tactics.
+This refers to burning characteristics and combustion products as well as the effect on firefighting technologies and manual fire-fighting tactics.

 The increased usage of batteries has also affected many industries where battery packs have become an essential part of the product and creating risk for the production, storage or testing areas.
 In many cases, building codes do not consider new risks caused by battery storages or charge stations.

 FTIR & Measurement of HRR with Lithium-Ion Batteries

 IFAB is one of the few test laboratories worldwide owning a robust and mobile FTIR (Fourier-transform Infrared Spectroscopy) device for field application, which is capable of measuring the combustion gases and products of Lithium-Ion battery fires.
 IFAB has developed its own measurement procedure and is now accredited for it.
 The special equipment is qualified for measuring with elevated temperatures and can gauge concentration levels that are typically produced with traction batteries.
 Usually, hydrogen fluoride (HF) is the biggest concern of fire safety professionals.
 However, there are many other gases involved that are either corrosive, toxic or both.

-Moreover, IFAB is able to determine the HRR (heat release rate) of the battery packs using appropriate methods.
+IFAB is also able to determine the HRR (heat release rate) of the battery packs using appropriate methods.

 Test Methods – Automobile

 IFAB carries out fire tests according to standards for the automobile industry; for example GB/T 31467.3, Lithium-ion traction battery pack and system for electric vehicles – Part 3: Safety requirements and test methods • E/ECE/324/Rev.2/Add.99/Rev.2, Annex 8E, Fire Resistance.

-Additionally to the standardized fire tests, IFAB carries out different ad hoc tests.
+In addition to the standardized fire tests, IFAB carries out different ad hoc tests.
 These can be related to the fire safety of research & development areas or equipment such as engine test stands or car battery storages.
-Ad hoc tests are always tailor-made for the individual risk.
+Ad hoc tests are always tailor-made for the specific individual risk.